cheng2zhang/tempering/prog/NAMD/README.thstat.md

 This patch contains several modifications to NAMD 2.11:

-  * The correction of the velocity-scaling problem (due to Justin) after temperature transitions in adaptive tempering.
+  * Velocities rescaling after temperature transitions in adaptive tempering (due to Justin).
   * Fixing (hopefully) the one-step mismatch problem in Sequencer.C and Controller.C.
   * Fixing the bin index overflow problem (due to Justin) in adaptTempUpdate() in Controller.C.
   * Properly overwriting (instead of appending) the restart file (due to Justin).
   * Computing the potential energy at the beginning adaptTempUpdate() (due to Justin).
-  * Smaller default value Langevin equation (due to Justin).
+  * Smaller default value of time step of integrating the Langevin equation (due to Justin).
-  * Modifying the integral identity.
+  * Holding back temperature transitions until a certain number of samples per bin (due to Justin).
-  * Limiting temperature transition until a certain number of samples per bin.
+  * Number-of-visits-weighted integral identity.
-  * Implementing the separate accumulator scheme.
+  * Implementing the separate accumulator scheme for adaptive averaging.
   * Implementing the Monte Carlo scheme for temperature transitions.
-  * Fine-tuning of the overall temperature distribution.
+  * Fine tuning of the overall temperature distribution.
-  * Disabling the code for the ad hoc adaptTempRandom scheme, which lacks theoretically foundation.
+  * Disabling the code for the ad hoc adaptTempRandom scheme.
-  * Issuing a warning for using adaptive tempering with the original velocity rescaling, which does not rigorously sample the Boltzmann distribution.
+  * Issuing a warning for using adaptive tempering with the original velocity rescaling scheme.
   * Miscellaneous modifications.
   * Integrating the Langevin-style velocity-rescaling thermostat and Nose-Hoover thermostat.
   * Adaptively rescaling the velocity to approach an asymptotic microcanonical ensemble.